Bench360: Benchmarking Local LLM Inference from 360 Degrees: Ethical considerations

-We do not recognize any ethical issues and conflicts with the ICLR Code of Ethics.
+We do not recognize any ethical issues and conflicts with the ACL Code of Ethics.
 In fact, by making the trade-offs in local LLM inference more transparent, we are supporting the broader availability of local inference.

-The use of our benchmark may lead to a temporary increase in energy consumption for the evaluation of different LLMs and their deployment configuration.
+\paragraph{Energy and Carbon Footprint.} The use of our benchmark may lead to a temporary increase in energy consumption for the evaluation of different LLMs and their deployment configuration.
 However, we believe this short-term cost is outweighted by the long-term benefits: Bench360 enables researchers and industry practitioners to make informed decisions about the LLMs to use in production environments, enabling them to find efficient solutions that reduce the energy consumption and its correlated CO2 emissions.
+The energy source for running our experiments has been based entirely on a 100\% renewable energy mix.

+\paragraph{Responsible Deployment and Dual Use.} Beyond environmental impact, local LLM inference fundamentally alters the data privacy landscape.
+By keeping inference on-premise, organizations can process sensitive data (e.g., healthcare or legal records) without exposing it to third-party APIs, significantly enhancing privacy and data sovereignty.
+However, this decentralization introduces dual-use risks, as local deployments may lack the real-time safety filters and content moderation present in centralized API services.
+While Bench360 does not enforce safety guardrails, it contributes to risk mitigation by promoting transparency and auditability.
+By standardizing the evaluation of system metrics alongside task quality, our framework enables practitioners to design efficient, auditable local setups.
+This helps researchers better understand the trade-offs between a model's efficiency and its safety capabilities, fostering a more informed and responsible approach to open-weight deployment.

-The energy source for running our experiments has been based entirely on a 100\% renewable energy mix. \textbf{Use of Large Language Models (LLMs).} We have used LLMs to improve writing of this paper by drafting paragraphs of text, pasting them into cloud-based LLMs (Gemini, ChatGPT) for revision.
+\paragraph{Use of Large Language Models (LLMs).} We have used LLMs to improve writing of this paper by drafting paragraphs of text, pasting them into cloud-based LLMs (Gemini, ChatGPT) for revision.